Admission to the Undergraduate Program

 The Department of Molecular Biosciences recognizes the importance of investing in the careers of future biomedical scientists.
 We welcome graduate students into our vibrant scientific community, where you will have the opportunity to become outstanding researchers and prepare for exciting futures in science.

-All students seeking a Ph.D. degree must submit a formal application to the Graduate Program in Molecular Biosciences via the link below.
+All students seeking a PhD degree must submit a formal application to the Graduate Program in Molecular Biosciences via the link below.
 Applicants from US institutions must have a GPA above 3.0 (on a 4.0 scale).
-All non-native English-speaking applicants must be proficient in the English language (see detail below).
+All non-native English-speaking applicants should be proficient in the English language (see detail below).

 Complete applications received by December 1st are reviewed by a committee of Molecular Biosciences faculty.
 Admission into our program is competitive, and we receive a large number of applications each year.
 Our holistic evaluations are based on several criteria, including grades, the strength of recommendation letters, previous research experience, and the fit of your career goals with our educational program.
 Students will be informed of admission decisions early in the new year.
 Admissions decisions are finalized by April 15, and newly admitted students matriculate in August.

-- If you are NOT a native speaker of English, you will need to have a minimum iBT SPEAKING score of 22, AND all other parts scores at least 20; or IELTS SPEAKING score of 8.
+7. If you indicate that you are NOT a native speaker of English, you will need a minimum iBT SPEAKING score of 22, AND all other parts scores at least 20; IELTS SPEAKING score of 8; or Duolingo score of 115.
 Scores should be no older than 2 years.

 GRE scores are not required for your application.
-You may submit your official GRE scores if you feel it will help the admissions committee better understand your academic capabilities.
-But electing not to submit scores will not impact your chance of admission.
+However, you may submit your official GRE scores if you feel it will help the admissions committee better understand your academic capabilities.
+Electing not to submit scores will not impact your chance of admission.
 All supporting documentation should be uploaded to the online application.
 If you have any questions, please contact:

 KU Department of Molecular Biosciences